KDE/digikam-doc/setup_application/database_settings.rst

 Obviously, to use digiKam with a remote MySQL, you would require a MySQL server.
 Or, you could also install MariaDB, which serves the purpose well.
 (Could be installed easily using `this link <https://www.cherryservers.com/blog/how-to-install-and-start-using-mariadb-on-ubuntu-20-04>`_.)

 Follow the instructions below, if you don’t have a dedicated user account and a digiKam database already set up.
-Run the commands in MySQL server (after replacing password with correct one):
+Run the commands in MySQL server, after replacing *password* with correct one.

 .. note::